protesilaos/my-website/_pages/emacs/emacs.md

 who want something with a bit more flair than the `modus-themes` (also designed by me).

+Starting with version `2.0.0`, the `ef-themes` are built on top of the `modus-themes`.
+This means that all customisation options of the Modus themes apply to the Ef themes.
+Same for all Modus commands that load a theme.
+Enable `ef-themes-take-over-modus-themes-mode` to set up this arrangement (or enable `modus-themes-include-derivatives-mode` instead to blend Ef and Modus into one collection).

 + Package name (GNU ELPA): `ef-themes`
 + Official manual: <https://protesilaos.com/emacs/ef-themes>
 + Change log: <https://protesilaos.com/emacs/ef-themes-changelog>